aseemrb/aseemrb.github.io/_posts/2015-01-25-machine-level-obfuscation.md

 }
 ```

 Go ahead and run it on your machine.
-For lazy bums, you can see the outpu [here](http://ideone.com/UaGZDp).
+For lazy bums, you can see the output [here](http://ideone.com/UaGZDp).
 Well, the output of this code depends on the machine, more specifically the [endianness](http://en.wikipedia.org/wiki/Endianness) of the machine.
 Let us walk through the code line by line to understand what is happening.

 ## Line 2
 ```c